awslabs/landing-zone-accelerator-on-aws/.gitlab/issue_templates/Bug_Report.md

 ## Possible fixes
 <!-- If you can, link to the line of code that might be responsible for the problem !-->

+## Please complete the following information about the solution:

+- [ ] Version: [e.g. v1.4.0]

+     > To get the version of the solution, you can look at the description of the created AWS CloudFormation stack used to install the LZA (AWSAccelerator-InstallerStack).
+For example, "__(SO0199) Landing Zone Accelerator on AWS. **Version 1.4.0.**__".
+If the description does not contain the version information, you can look at the Parameters of the stack for the **RepositoryBranchName** as that should contain the version number.

+- [ ] Region: [e.g. us-east-1]
+- [ ] Was the solution modified from the version published on this repository?
+- [ ] If the answer to the previous question was yes, are the changes available on GitHub?
+- [ ] Have you checked your [service quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) for the sevices this solution uses?
+- [ ] Were there any errors in the CloudWatch Logs?

 /label ~Bug ~New